 07 Jan Room for one more New Year’s Resolution?

-If those jeans won’t fit, find a mentor that will!
+If those jeans won’t fit, find a professional mentor that will

 I love the start of a New Year!
 For many, it provides the fuel needed to re-engage and focus on personal goals after some self-reflection.
 Some hire personal trainers to tone up and meet physical health goals.
 While fitting into that old pair of jeans is important, it is equally important that you have a well-balanced and healthy professional life.
 It’s time to consider in 2020 who is helping you ensure that your career has the versatility needed to thrive in your 9 to 5.

 When utilized appropriately, mentors can be an integral part of your professional development.
 In the age of self-proclaimed expertise, I want to provide you with a guide of what to look for when considering a mentor:

 Personality:A mentor should have a style and personality that communicates sincerity and a genuine desire to help you succeed as a professional.
 Some of the best mentors are motivated by the intrinsic reward of helping other people become successful.
 Does your potential mentor radiate positivity and a “can-do” attitude?
 Do they have a track record within their organization for being a champion of learning and development?
 Are they an active listener?
 If so, then this may be an ideal mentor.

 Flexible approach:Everyone’s career is unique, similar to our personal fashion style – one style doesn’t fit everyone.
 A good mentor should have a mentoring style that is tailored to your needs as a mentee.
 The best mentors create a professional strategy that aligns with your unique gifts, skills, and desires to help you become the most authentic version of yourself.
 If considering a mentor’s style, you can learn more through the quiz offered by eMentorConnect